Gajalakshmivelmurugan/Mean-and-Variance/README.md

 ### Name:gajalakshmi
 ### register no:212223040047

-#  Mean and variance of a discrete  distribution
+# EXP 01 Mean and variance of a discrete  distribution

 # Aim :